 The transaction timeout specifies the maximum amount of time the client has to complete a transaction before it times out.
 The delivery timeout specifies the maximum amount of time the producer waits for a broker acknowledgement of message delivery before it times out.
 To ensure that messages are delivered within the transaction period, set the delivery timeout to be less than the transaction timeout.
-Consider network latency and message throughput, and allow for temporary failures, when specifying the number of retries.
+Consider network latency and message throughput, and allow for temporary failures, when specifying retries for the number of attempts to resend a failed message request.

-Example consumer client configuration properties for transactions group.id = my-group-id isolation.level = read_committed enable.auto.commit = false enable.auto.commit to false, the consumer only reads and commits messages that have been fully written and committed to the topic as part of a transaction.
+Example consumer client configuration properties for transactions group.id = my-group-id isolation.level = read_committed enable.auto.commit = false that the consumer may commit messages before a transaction has fully completed.
+By setting enable.auto.commit to false, the consumer only reads and commits messages that have been fully written and committed to the topic as part of a transaction.